PySimpleSQL/pysimplesql/README.md

 ![image](https://user-images.githubusercontent.com/70232210/91227678-e8c73700-e6f4-11ea-83ee-4712e687bfb4.png)

-Like PySimpleGUI™, pySimpleSQL supports subscript notation, so your code can access the data easily in the format of db['Table']['field'].
+Like PySimpleGUI™, pySimpleSQL supports subscript notation, so your code can access the data easily in the format of db['Table']['column'].
 In the example above, you could get the current item selection with the following code:
 ```python
 selected_restaurant=db['Restaurant']['name']